mki98/ReadIt-extension/README.md

 - if you are using **firefox**
 	-  click on the top right menu
 	-  choose more tools
-	-  remote debuging
+	-  remote debugging
   -  this firefox on the left side
-  -  load a temporary add-on & select the mainfest.json file
+  -  load a temporary add-on & select the manifest.json file
 - if you are using **chrome** or **edge**
   - click on the right menu
-  - choose extensions & turn on developer tools top right
+  - choose extensions & turn on developer mode on the top right
-  - click on load unpacked and choose the folder that contains the exteension
+  - click on load unpacked and choose the folder that contains the extension

 # Future Updates

-- [ ] Add popup window with controlls
+- [ ] Add popup window with controls

-- [ ] Ablitiy to change voices of the reader
+- [ ] Ablitiy to change the voices of the reader